 In 1969 the residence was renamed Masis.
 Within 2 years, the town was given an urban-type settlement status, which developed as a centre for agricultural products and light industries during the Soviet years.

 The industrial district of Masis occupies the western half of the town.
 Unfortunately, most of the Soviet industry in Masis was abandoned after the independence of Armenia.
-However, Masis is currently a major center for tobacco products in Armenia and Transcaucasia, with 2 giant manufacturers: Masis Tobacco factory (since 1999) and International Masis Tabak factory.
+However, Masis is currently a major centre for tobacco products in Armenia and Transcaucasia, with 2 giant manufacturers: Masis Tobacco factory (since 1999) and International Masis Tabak factory.

-The city has a 16th-century chapel named after Saint Thaddeus and a 19th-century church known as the Holy Mother of God which has a beautiful architectural style.
+The main historical and cultural monuments of the town are St. Thaddeus Church which was completely rebuilt in 2015, and the beautiful 19th-century church known as the Holy Mother of God.
 Currently, the town has a public library and a music school named after Arno Babajanian.
-The World War II monument is one of the main monuments of Masis.
+The most prominent monument in Masis is the World War II monument.